jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 parameter file:

 .. code-block:: python3
-   :caption: params/tutorial :math:`\,` (massive neutrinos)
+   :caption: param/tutorial :math:`\,` (massive neutrinos)
-   :name: params-massive-neutrinos
+   :name: param-massive-neutrinos
    :emphasize-lines: 50, 52-59, 63

    # Non-parameter helper variable used to control the size of the simulation